techstars/full-stack-challenge/README.md

     bin/rails test test/controllers/companies_controller_test.rb

-    //These Two Commands are for prepping to run Cypress rails db:test:prepare
+  These Two Commands are for prepping to run Cypress
+    rails db:test:prepare
     RAILS_ENV=test rails s

-The app front is built with the JavaScript Library React requires the following commands to run:
+The app front is built with the JavaScript Library React which requires the following commands to run:

     yarn install